Experimental Breeder Reactor II

-Testing of the original breeder cycle ran until 1969, after which time the reactor was used to test concepts for the Integral Fast Reactor concept.
+Testing of the original breeder cycle ran until 1969, after which time the reactor was used to test concepts for the Integral Fast Reactor (IFR) concept.
 In this role, the high-energy neutron environment of the EBR-II core was used for testing fuels and materials for future, larger, liquid metal reactors.
 As part of these experiments, in 1986 EBR-II underwent an experimental shutdown simulating complete cooling pump failure.
 It demonstrated its ability to self-cool its fuel through natural convection of the sodium coolant during the decay heat period following the shutdown.
 It was used in the IFR support role, and many other experiments, until it was decommissioned in September 1994.

 At full power operation, which it reached in September 1969, EBR-II produced about 62.5 megawatts of heat and 20 megawatts of electricity through a conventional three-loop steam turbine system and tertiary forced-air cooling tower.
 Over its lifetime it has generated over two billion kilowatt-hours of electricity, providing a majority of the electricity and also heat to the facilities of the Argonne National Laboratory-West.